LeaVerou/htest/README.md

 htest aims to eliminate all boilerplate, so you can focus on the tests themselves.

 htest can be used in one of two ways: [HTML-first](docs/define/html/) or [JS-first](docs/define/js/):
-- In [**JS-first mode**](docs/define/js/) you write your tests in object literals, and you can [run them either in Node](docs/run/node) or [in the browser](docs/run/html).
+- In [**JS-first mode**](docs/define/js/) you write your tests in nested object literals, and you can [run them either in Node](docs/run/node) or [in the browser](docs/run/html).
+Tests inherit values they don’t specify from their parents, so you never have to repeat yourself.
 	* More suitable for pure JS code
-	* Tests are defined in a tree-like structure of object literals, with inheritance so you never have to repeat anything.
 	* Compatible with CI and other automated test running processes.
 	* Code must be compatible with Node to use the Node test runner.
 - In [**HTML-first mode**](docs/define/html/) you write your tests in HTML files and run them only in the browser.